qijianpeng/awesome-edge-computing/README.md

   device in the network (systems heterogeneity), and (2) non-identically distributed data across the network (statistical heterogeneity).

+- [GNN-RL pipleline](https://gnn-rl.readthedocs.io/en/latest/): GNN-RL pipleline is a toolkit to help users extract topology information through reinforcement learning task (e.g., topology-aware neural network compression and job scheduling).
+GNN-RL contains two major part -- graph neural network (GNN) and reinforcement learning (RL).
+It requires your research object is a graph or been modeled as a graph, the reinforcement learning take the graph as environment states and produces actions by using a GNN-based policy network.

 - [KitNET](https://github.com/ymirsky/KitNET-py): KitNET is an online,
   unsupervised, and efficient anomaly detector.
 A Kitsune, in Japanese folklore, is a mythical fox-like creature that has a number of tails, can mimic